The Angels Organization took on the Big Apple this past weekend to attend the BBWAA Dinner.

 Since his surgery, Tyler has been working toward his goal of coming back stronger than ever in 2016.

-Today, we followed Tyler through his workout routine at the Movement Performance Institute (MPI) in Los Angeles.
+Today, we followed Tyler through his workout routine at the Institute of Sports Physical Therapy (ISportsPT) in Los Angeles.

 You can continue to follow Tyler’s Road to Recovery right here on The Halo Way!